makevoid/viem-erc-4337-nodejs-boilerplate/README.md

 ## What This Project Does

 This project demonstrates how to:
-- Create and manage Coinbase Smart Accounts (ERC-4337)
+- Create and manage Smart Accounts (ERC-4337)
-- Automatically fund smart accounts from EOA when needed
+- Automatically fund smart accounts from EOA at startup if needed
 - Execute user operations with optimized gas settings
 - Handle self-funded transactions without requiring a paymaster

-## Architecture
+Just fund the EOA account that you load into the repo with test eths and you will be good to go to run the project.

-The project follows a modular OOP design:
+## Lib files

 - **`SmartAccountManager`**: Main class that orchestrates smart account operations
 - **`FundingUtils`**: Handles automatic funding of smart accounts from EOA